EMDR Therapy

 • Feeling “stuck” even after traditional talk therapy

 • EMDR begins with a foundation of safety and trust.
 Together, we identify the experiences or beliefs that feel most limiting.
 During a session, I guide you through gentle bilateral stimulation.
 While this happens, your brain naturally reprocesses the memory, reducing its intensity and creating space for new, more balanced beliefs.
+Every step happens at your pace, and you are always in control of the process

 • Trauma is any experience that overwhelms your ability to cope.
 While many people think of trauma as disasters or life-threatening events, it can also be quieter and harder to name.
 Trauma can come from repeated stress, painful relationships, or the absence of the care and safety you needed.